hasinducharith/hasinducharith/README.md

-## Hi there 👋 I am Dinush Chathurya
+## Hi there 👋 I am Hasindu Charith

 ### I'm Social Media Influencer, Developer, Content Creator and Blogger!

-- 🔭 I’m currently working on  [codingtricks.io](http://codingtricks.io/)
+- 🔭 I’m currently working on  Helium
 - 🌱 I’m currently learning everything 🤣
 - 👯 I’m looking to collaborate with other content creators
 - 🥅 2020 Goals: Contribute more to Open Source projects